 Learn the system: Find out the best contact information for your doctor and his/her staff, both during and outside of office hours.
 Make sure you know how to reach your doctor should you have a question or emergency that cannot wait.
 Confirm the office’s policy about returning calls so you know what to expect.

 Find tools that work for you: Do you prefer written notes?
 Carry a small notebook to all of your appointments.
 Use it to write your questions, your doctor’s answers, any other notes from the appointment.
 Do you carry your smartphone or tablet wherever you go?
-There are many great note taking apps (such as Evernote) that allow you to have questions and answers at your fingertips.
+There are many great note-taking apps that allow you to have questions and answers at your fingertips.

 Need some more help?